stevejay/middleengine-website/src/posts/2019-11-10-tips-for-using-styled-components.md

 ## Custom style properties in helper libraries

 In the previous section I created a `Stack` component with a single `marginTop` prop.
-I might prefer to give that prop a different name, one that better reflects what it represents.
-For example, I might want to name the prop `verticalSpacing`.
+I preferred to give that prop a different name, one that better reflects what it represents.
+For example, I wanted to name the prop `verticalSpacing`.

 XStyled System exports a `style` function for this purpose: